protabula/protabula.com/_featurettes/review-student-supports.md

 sub_title: supports
 image_src: /assets/img/pt-network.gif
 ---

-Most importantly, educators will have the ability to connect behavior to academic impact and review student movement throughout their support continuum (e.g., buddy teacher, counselor, behavior interventionist, focus teacher, etc).
-(Mailchimp)
+Educators will have the ability to connect student behavior to academic impact by looking at time out of instruction and frequency of supports used.
+Most importantly, they can review student movement and the comments throughout their support continuum (e.g., buddy teacher, counselor, focus teacher and/or administrator).